Your strengths: vital when life is tough

 Step 4 Describe your values and emotional strengths

 It is now time to describe your values and emotions.
 You might find it useful to think about the question: What is really important to you?
-Take a moment and then write your response as a strength.
-When people talk about resilience or trust,how do you demonstrate these traits?
+Take a moment and then write your response.
+You can then have a go at writing your response as a behavioural strength.
+For example if you were to think about resilience or trust, how would do you recognise or demonstrate these traits?
 No need to look up definitions.
 Simply, think about your emotional strengths and values and how they show themselves.

 Step 5 Add input from family, friends and colleagues